DataDog/hiring-engineers/answers.md

 </p>

 - Alerting threshold of 800
-  - Although the image below displays a test notification, notice how the alert includes the metric value and the host IP.
+  - Although the image below displays a test notification, notice that the alert includes the metric value that triggered the alert and host IP.

 <p align="center">
         <img src="https://raw.githubusercontent.com/ehuang930/datadog_screenshots/master/Alert_Monitor.PNG">